AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 </tr>
 </table>

-### 2. Clone Git repository of your program to your local machine
+### 2. Clone the Git repository of your program to your local machine

-Every AEM as a Cloud Service program has a git repository.
-It allows you to upload custom code and assets from local machine to your Cloud Service environment.
-During the setup, we use the Git repository to bring Headless adaptive forms related code, templates, and other information to your Cloud Service program from your local machine.
-Cloning the Cloud Service git repository on your local machine is the first step towards bringing custom code and content from your local machine to Cloud Service.
+Every AEM as a Cloud Service program has a Git repository.
+It lets you upload custom code and assets from a local machine to your Cloud Service environment.
+During the setup, Adobe uses the Git repository to bring Headless adaptive forms related code, templates, and other information to your Cloud Service program from your local machine.
+Cloning the Cloud Service Git repository on your local machine is the first step towards bringing custom code and content from your local machine to Cloud Service.

 >[!INFO]
 >
 > You can always commit to a Git repository without cloning it.
 But, it has its own quirks.
-So, we are using the cloning approach in this document.
+So, this document is going to use the cloning approach.

 To clone the repository: